akpw/mktxp/README.md

 ```

 #### MKTXP stack install
+[MKTXP Stack Getting Started](https://github.com/akpw/mktxp-stack#install--getting-started) provide similar instructions around editing the mktxp.conf file and, if needed, adding a dedicated API user to your Mikrotik RouterOS devices as mentioned below.

 ## Mikrotik Device Config
 For the purpose of RouterOS device monitoring, it's best to create a dedicated user with minimal required permissions. \